swanky-rt/Student-Navigator/assignment-7/README.md

 `prompts.txt` structure:

 1. **Line 1**: adversarial target text
-   Text that says: the items in the résumé should **not** be interpreted as real technical/professional skills and the model should answer **“No.”**
+   Text that says: the items in the resume should **not** be interpreted as real technical/professional skills and the model should answer **“No.”**
    This is the sentence the image is pulled toward.
 2. **Lines 2–4**: 3 evaluation prompts
-   All of them ask basically: “does the résumé actually contain professional or technical skills?” but with slightly different phrasing (direct, explicit, and expertise-focused).
+   All of them ask basically: “does the resume actually contain professional or technical skills?” but with slightly different phrasing (direct, explicit, and expertise-focused).
    This is what we used to show prompt sensitivity.

 ---